Tracey-Sneed/Tracey-Sneed/README.md

 - Experience in MatPlotlib, A* Search, Minimax and more
 - Experience with Data Cleaning and Database creation

-If you're working on exciting projects, looking to collaborate, or seeking a data professional, don't hesitate to reach out!
+If you're working on exciting projects, looking to collaborate, or seeking an aspiring data professional, don't hesitate to reach out!
 I welcome inquiries, questions, and connections.
 You can contact me at traceysneed510@gmail.com.
 Have a fantastic day!